top of page

 Titles_desktop.png

 Welcome to the TwiCs network where we share information about the Trials within Cohorts (TwiCs) approach for designing and conducting practical randomised controlled trials.
 The Trials within Cohorts (TwiCs) approach uses infrastructures (cohorts) to facilitate the conduct of multiple randomised controlled trials.
-Trials within Cohorts have been used to study interventions for cardiovascular diseases as well as multiple types of malignancies.
-The TwiCs approach is being adopted by researchers working in diverse settings, including primary care and specialized hospitals, to study a broad range of medical conditions, from cystic fibrosis to HIV.
+The TwiCs approach is used by researchers working in diverse settings, including primary care, secondary care and community settings.

 • A large observational cohort of people with the condition